-$$\alpha{\text{MERIS}} = (1 - s) \cdot \alpha{\text{ice}} + s \cdot \alpha{\text{pond}}$$ , (4)

-since the STBC is linear.
-The parameters $\alpha{\rm ice}$ and $\alpha{\rm pond}$ represent the broadband albedo of ice and melt pond, and s represents the melt pond fraction.
+15 $\alpha{\text{MERIS}} = (1-s) \cdot \alpha{\text{ice}} + s \cdot \alpha{\text{pond}}$, since the STBC is linear.
+The parameters α{ice} and α{pond} represent the broadband albedo of ice and melt pond, and s represents the melt pond fraction.

 Although the structure of Eqs.
 (2) and (4) are identical, the single variables cannot be compared directly.
-According to the MPD algorithm, MERIS derived albedo $\alpha{\rm MERIS}$ is only available at 100 % sea-ice concentration (Sect.
-2.1) and is simultaneous derived by the melt pond fraction s and albedo portions $\alpha{\rm ice}$ and $\alpha{\rm pond}$.
+According to the MPD algorithm, MERIS derived albedo α{MERIS} is only available at 100 % sea-ice concentration (Sect.
+2.1) and is simultaneous

+20 derived by the melt pond fraction s and albedo portions α{ice} and α{pond} .
 Consequently, all three components are influenced by the reflection properties of undetected small cracks and leads (oceanic water).
-In contrast, the ERA5 albedo $\alpha{\rm ERA5}$ does not consider melt ponds and their components c, $\alpha{\rm seaice}$, and $\alpha{\rm water}$ are determined independently.
+In contrast, the ERA5 albedo α{ERA5} does not consider melt ponds and their components c, α{seaice} , and α{water} are determined independently.
 Thus, unconsidered melt ponds influence the sea-ice concentration c only and in a non-linear relationship.
 However, both equations can explain variations and differences between the ERA5 and MERIS grid-cell broadband albedo which are considered below.

-6.1 Temporal differences over pure sea ice
+25 6.1 Temporal differences over pure sea ice

-To understand the sea-ice albedo parameterization in ERA5, we illustrate the seasonal variability of the broadband albedo $\alpha{\rm ERA5}$ at an ERA5 sea-ice concentration of c=1 in Fig. 4 (a).
+To understand the sea-ice albedo parameterization in ERA5, we illustrate the seasonal variability of the broadband albedo α{ERA5} at an ERA5 sea-ice concentration of c = 1 in Fig. 4 (a).
 Thus, Eq.
-2 modifies to $\alpha{\rm ERA5}=\alpha{\rm seaice}$.
+2 modifies to $\alpha{\text{ERA5}} = \alpha{\text{seaice}}$.
 Only grid-cells with a minimum distance of 50 km from coastlines are taken into account.
 The ERA5 values are averaged spatially and yearly over the years 2003 to 2011.
 The literature based values for dry snow on 15 May and 15 September (0.84 - 0.85), for melting snow on 15 June (0.7) and for bare sea ice between 15 July and 15 August (0.55 - 0.57) can be clearly identified.
 Intermediate values are linearly interpolated.
-Small fluctuations of ERA5 albedo around the prescribed constant values occur due to approximations in the IFS (Integrated Forecast System) shortwave radiation computations (Hogan and Bozzo, 2015; ECMWF, 2016).
+Small fluctuations of the ERA5 albedo of up to 0.05 around the prescribed constant values are most likely a consequence of diagnosing the broadband albedo from net and downwelling irradiances at the surface (Eq.
+(3)):